-The MTX-IoT devices are an innovative and powerful all-in-one solution for the most demanding M2M and Internet of Things applications, enabling GSM data & voice communication, SMS, fax and 2G/3G/4G high speed cellular data transmission.
+The MTX-IoT-XS devices are an innovative and powerful all-in-one solution for the most demanding M2M and Internet of Things applications, enabling GSM data & voice communication, SMS, fax and 2G/3G/4G high speed cellular data transmission.

-The MTX-IoT modems are Java J2ME programmable and have a complete set of interfaces (RS232, RS485, USB, I2C, optoisolated IOs and Analog-to-Digital converter) avoiding need for further hardware components, shortening time to market and reducing costs.
-It also has a modular architecture allowing a series of optional features:
+The MTX-IOT-XS modems are Java J2ME programmable and have a complete set of interfaces (RS232, RS485, USB, IO) avoiding need for further hardware components, shortening time to market and reducing costs.